 Why do we move from naive to mean as we age, from children to the elderly?

 My John Deere tractor

 My poor liver

 Not all of these will ever see the light of day, but on days when nothing comes to mind, I can grab one of these and just start writing about it.
 I’ve had moderate success this way, but as you can see, there is no theme.
 When I’m in idea list-building mode, I just write down what comes to mind.
 The key here is to not cull the list until some future time.
-It’s that left-brain/right-brain thing, you don’t want the left brain trying to muck up the right brain’s creativity.
+It’s that left-brain/right-brain thing.
+You don’t want the left brain to muck up the right brain’s creativity.

 More in the future

 I’m currently doing a 500-word-for-30-days challenge, which has proven more successful at writing, and less successful at posting.
 I’m documenting that process as well because I have learned some very valuable things that I have already adopted and seem to result in my being able to more repeatably come up with ideas.
 That post should be done and up at the beginning of February.